 Myths of ancient times include that the wearer of a ruby was blessed with health, wealth, wisdom and outstanding success in heart affairs.

-Ruby is said to be an excellent stone for energy, however it may sometimes overstimulate in delicate and irritable people.
+Ruby is also thought to be an excellent stone for energy, however, it may sometimes overstimulate in delicate and irritable people.

-Ruby is believed to encourage passion for life but never in a self-destructive way.
-It is said to improve motivation and setting realistic goals.
+Ruby is believed to encourage passion for life but never in a self-destructive way, while also improving motivation and setting realistic goals.

 In terms of chakras, ruby stimulates the heart chakra, helping to balance and encourage you to follow your bliss.
 It is believed that ruby promotes positive dreams and clear visualisation as well as aid in retaining wealth and passion.

 Ruby is also said to encourage the removal of anything negative from your path and promote dynamic leadership.

 Emotionally, ruby is believed to charge up passion.
 It is a sociable stone that attracts sexual activity.
 Physically, ruby is said to help overcome exhaustion whilst being able to calm hyperactivity.